 2. Before/after button

-Not sure about that last effect or overlay you applied?
+Not sure about that last effect or graphic you applied?
 The before/after button in the bottom toolbar lets you easily assess your edits without actually undoing or redoing a thing.
 Move that cursor to the icon that looks like two image files with a divider between them (hover over it to see the tooltip if you’re not sure you’ve got the right one).
 Click and hold to see your image pre-edits, and release to go back to post-edits.

 3. Dimensions in the save panel

 If you’re looking to save your image in dimensions that you didn’t specify when you began editing, you can do so from the save panel (which appears after you’ve clicked Save in the top toolbar).
 Your image’s height and width display right below the three handsomely named quality options.
 Click Change, and fill in the fields to specify the pixel dimensions or the percentage of the pixel dimensions you’d like your image to be saved at.
 We’ve also got a whole mess of other useful ways to make sure your image is the right size; learn all about them here.

 Sometimes creativity calls for moments of crumpling up your draft in a state of minor frustration and chucking it into the wastebasket across the room.
 If you’re gettin’ crafty with our collage maker and decide you want to rearrange the images, save the frustration and the clicks it takes to get rid of every image individually with the Clear all button.
 It’s hanging out right next to AutoFill in the photo tray.
 Bee-tee-dubs, you should also check out the AutoFill button while you’re at it: sometimes we could swear there’s a tiny little art director inside it that knows exactly which pic to put where, in your layout.